cacophony-wj/licentia_black/README.md

 ## MCM Recorder

 You're almost done.
 Thanks to a wonderful mod known as _MCM Recorder_ I no longer have to manually code MCM options for every setting each time a mod is updated, I can simply program a recording for you to run that does it for me.
 You should decide if you want a fun, easygoing, bloodthirsty game or one more intended for _Survival Mode_ (perhaps in concert with a _Bruma_ or _Chanterelle_ playthrough) where your abilities are less overwhelming, resources are more limited and higher maintenance is required.
 Pick the one that interests you.
 You should only run **ONE** of these!
+(Please choose one, each configures a baseline setup that is recommended for this modlist.)

 O I want it fun!
 O I want it immersive.

 Then close the MCM Menu, **TOUCH NOTHING**, and click the "Run Recording" button when it appears.
 Wait for all messages to stop and a message to pop up saying playback is finished.
 Then you can continue enjoying the opening of the game!